americanmarketingassociation/ama-node-assessment/README.md

 ## Helpful Hints
 The AMA Development Team makes use of a library called [Serverless Stack](https://sst.dev/).
 It provides additional constructs on top of AWS CDK to make serverless development a breeze!
 This project is built with the minimal SST starter.
 Please take a look at [SST's documentation](https://docs.sst.dev/) to find the constructs you need to build out this assessment.

 Never done a take-home assessment before?
-Or nervous?
+No worries!
+Nervous?
 Don't be!
 We're not looking for a perfectly executed solution with 100% test coverage.
 We're simply looking to evaluate some basic skills.
 [Here](https://betterprogramming.pub/got-a-take-home-coding-assignment-here-is-how-to-prepare-for-it-bd04c2f5d972) are some tips to make this a success.

 Don't hesitate to reach out if you get stuck on an issue.